wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     *   (c) information specified in an applicable solvency standard as being actuarial information for the purposes of this section.

-    (5) A licensed insurer commits an offence if it fails to comply with this section and is liable, on summary conviction, to a fine not exceeding $500,000\.
+    (5) A licensed insurer commits an offence if it fails to comply with this section and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 77(5): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 78 Appointed actuary's report

-*   The appointed actuary's report in respect of a review under [section 77][100] must state---
+*   The appointed actuary's report in respect of a review under [section 77][102] must state---

     *   (a) the actuary's name; and